PrimeLens/django-notes/drf/DRF.md

 ## For a continuation of auth via endpoints and an email server
-- please see private repo aws-notes/aws django/aws_django_auth_anu.md
+- please see private repo django-notes-auth-anu

 <hr/>